Piszmog/mongo-api-example/README.md

 Using [dep](https://github.com/golang/dep) for version control ([vgo](https://github.com/golang/go/wiki/vgo) has since been chosen for official version control).

 ## Cloud Ready
-As port of this Go example, I wanted to see what the effort would be to deploy to Cloud Foundry, specifically [Pivotal Cloud Foundry](https://run.pivotal.io/).
+As part of this Go example, I wanted to see what the effort would be to deploy to Cloud Foundry, specifically [Pivotal Cloud Foundry](https://run.pivotal.io/).

 ### Manifest YAML
 The manifest file is required for pushing the application to Cloud Foundry.